 Interfaces on cloud instances

-| This feature is currently in beta.
-Try this early release and share your feedback via Live Chat. Â Â Learn more |
+| This is a new feature; try it at no charge and share your feedback via Live Chat.
+Learn more |

 Interfaces are the virtual network cards (vNICs) on an instance that connect to public or private networks.
 You can attach interfaces to connect to multiple networks or assign a floating IP (public IP address).